chibisov/drf-extensions/docs/index.md

     }

 As you can see we didn't specify `rebuild_after_method_evaluation` for `destroy` method.
-That is because there is no sense to use returned Etag value on clients if object deletion already performed.
+That is because there is no sense to use returned ETag value on clients if object deletion already performed.

 With `rebuild_after_method_evaluation` parameter Etag calculation for `PUT`/`PATCH` method would look like: